TKouyama/SP_LunarCal_example/README.md

 # SP_LunarCal_example

-This is an official implementation of a paper:
+This is an official implementation (IDL) of a paper:

 "[Development of an application scheme for the SELENE/SP lunar reflectance model for radiometric calibration of hyperspectral and multispectral sensors](https://www.sciencedirect.com/science/article/pii/S0032063315301008)", Kouyama et al., 2016, PSS